Lab 2: Manipulator dynamics simulation¶

 To calculate the joint accelerations, we first need to compute the matrices.
 They can be computed applying the Lagrange or the Newton-Euler formulations.
 In our case, the matrices are defined by:

-We'll also need to compute the jacobian to include the external wrenches applied at the EE in our model
+We'll also need to compute the Jacobian to include the external wrenches applied at the EE in our model:

 Then, we can calculate \(\boldsymbol{\tau}_{ext}\) as